MichaelNees/Test-cases/README.md

 Instructions for use
 1. Copy the files into a package and change the packagename accordingly
+2. Fill in the path to your chromeDriver in the initializeWebdriver Method
-2. The files should be runable
+3. The files should be runable